stefan-kolb/nucleus/README.md

 ## Usage

-PaaSal can either be used as standalone application / service, or as part of another ruby application.
+PaaSal can either be used as standalone application/service, or as part of another ruby application.
 Please make sure to obey the following installation instructions before starting to use PaaSal.

 ### Installation instructions